kwdunaway/WGBS_Tools/README.md

 3. The output of window_cluster.pl is then used in graphing the significant clusters back in this R script

 #### DMR_analysis.R ####
-This pipeline analyzes DMRs (usually on the order of 2kb large).
+This pipeline analyzes DMRs (usually on the order of 2kb large) using R packages bsseq and DSS.
 Gold standard DMRs pass permutation testing.

 #### WGBS_450k_Comparison.R ####
 This R script is a template pipeline for analyzing data from AvgMeth.2col.pl and provides instructions on how to analyze HM450 probe locations with WGBS data.
 The script will require entry of experimental sample names, control sample names, file paths, and possibly edits to the graphs to fit your data.
 Much of the other processing is done.